 I cut out all fruit with the exception of 1 serving of berries or cooked granny smith apples in coconut oil (he was a very very big fruit eater).
 It only took about a week for him to get use to his new diet.

-This summary is fantastic and hopefully an eye opener for those who really seek to resolve persistent cavity problems in their home.
+This summary is fantastic and hopefully an eye-opener for those who really seek to resolve persistent cavity problems in their home.

 Now, onto the natural toothpaste that Kristin used in conjunction with Traditional Diet to resolve her son’s cavity issues.

-1-2 Tbl bentonite clay (where to find)
+1-2 Tbl bentonite clay (brand free of heavy metals)

 20-30 drops of peppermint essential oil